latest nhpb_banner 1__compressed2

 Philadelphia emergency financial assistance.

-Additional emergency housing or shelter can be provided by the Emergency Shelter Assistance Program.
-This provides housing and rental assistance to low-income Philadelphia residents.
-The assistance offered can include money to pay security deposits or back rent.
-Applicants to the program must be referred to TURN by the Philadelphia County Assistance Office, which is located at 801 Market Street.
-Or to learn more you can dial the Commonwealth of Pennsylvania at 215-560-1976 to speak to a representative.
+Applicants to the program must be referred to TURN by the Philadelphia County Assistance Office, which is located at 801 Market Street, Philadelphia, PA 19107.
+Or to learn more you can dial the Commonwealth of Pennsylvania DHS at 215-560-7226 to speak to a representative.

+Philadelphia Tenant Union Representative Network offers emergency help to to people living in crisis.
 A non-profit that offers an extensive array of financial assistance to qualified residents.
 The organization is often referred to s TURN.
 Resources offered include those below.
 Or call 215-940-3900 for more information.

 • Emergency financial assistance with mortgage, rent, and utility bills.
 This is provided only when money is available, as funding is limited.
 Find more Philadelphia mortgage assistance.

 • Receive free legal defense in eviction actions or foreclosure filings.
+They also help people, including migrants or single parents, that are facing housing discrimination claims.

 • Learn about how to get rental unit repair problems, and what your rights are.